hpc-carpentry/hpc-chapel/episodes/05-loops.md

 ## Challenge 1: Can you do it?

 What would be the temperature at the top right corner of the plate?
-The border of the plate is in contact with the boundary conditions, which are set to zero, so we expect the temperature at these points to decrease faster.
+In our current setup we have a layer of ghost points around the internal grid.
+While the temperature on the internal grid was initially set to 25.0, the temperature at the ghost points was set to 0.0.
+Note that during our iterations we do not compute the temperature at the ghost points -- it is permanently set to 0.0.
+Consequently, any point close to the ghost layer will be influenced by this zero temperature, so we expect the temperature near the border of the plate to decrease faster.
 Modify the code to see the temperature at the top right corner.

 :::::::::::::::::::::::: solution